 Our judge reads submissions as they come in throughout the month when submissions are open, not just between July 15 (when submissions close) and August 2 (when winners are announced), so it's a busy time, and also manageable; each entry is carefully reviewed.

 Each entry gets sorted into one of three categories: top tier (the page really stands out as exceptional); possible (the page is very good and deserves a second read); no (the page needs more work before it shines or does not match the stated submission guidelines).
-The entries in the possible category get read a second time and sorted into either the top tier or no categories.
-The top tier entries (usually between 15-25 entries) then get printed out, numbered, re-read several times, and the winners are chosen from this group.
-A slate of honorable mentions will also be chosen from this final batch.
+The entries in the possible category (usually between 50 and 60 entries) get read a second time and sorted into either the top tier or no categories.
+The top tier entries (usually between 20-25 entries) then get printed out, numbered, re-read several times, and the winners are chosen from this group.
+A slate of honorable mentions and finalists are also chosen from this final batch.

 Our judging criteria is quality of writing, originality, a sense of a story or bigger narrative emerging, and how much the writing hooked the judge.
 For more information about what makes a great first page, read this article.